When it comes to transitioning from a boyband to a successful solo career, the rule of Highlander is typically in effect: There can be only one.

 Unfortunately for him, he recorded Schizophrenic.

-In retrospect, it would have been the easiest thing in the world for Chasez to record a debut album of ballads and Max Martin-esque pop songs.
-After all, that’s how he got famous – to say nothing of what his fan base was accustomed to.
-His big, soulful voice was perfect for Richard Marx-type ballads – which probably explains why he sang “Right Here Waiting” for his Mickey Mouse Club audition and why one of his best and most well-known vocal performances for NSYNC came on the Marx-penned “This I Promise You.”
+One way he could have gone was to record a bunch of ballads and Max Martin-esque pop songs.
+After all, that’s how he got famous — to say nothing of what his fan base was accustomed to.
+His big, soulful voice was perfect for Richard Marx-type ballads, which probably explains why he sang “Right Here Waiting” for his Mickey Mouse Club audition and why one of his best and most well-known vocal performances for NSYNC came on the Marx-penned “This I Promise You.”
 In fact, if your first experience to NSYNC had been that song, then you would have been convinced that J.C. and not Justin was the one destined for superstardom.

-Chasez, on the other hand, didn’t seem to know what he wanted – except to get as far away from the NSYNC sound as possible.
+Chasez, however, decided he wanted to get as far away from the NSYNC sound as possible.

 It’s just a whole different animal, this record.
 When you’re dealing with NSYNC and everything like that, you’re dealing with a group vision and everything like that, and you’re dealing with a collaboration, five people instead of just one.
 So there’s always compromise involved in that, and this is just an uncompromising effort on my part on making a record.
 So it sounds totally different than what an NSYNC record would sound like.